 Masks are encouraged, but optional in most settings per New York State guidelines.
 Individual businesses or attractions may require mask wearing.
 Call ahead and check websites and social media to make sure attractions and amenities are open and available.

 1. See Blooms in Every Color at Flower Shows Statewide (Various Regions)

 New York is in full bloom!
 From flower shows to special exhibits at botanical gardens across the state, spring is New York’s most colorful time of year.
-Step inside celebrity floral designer Jeff Leatham’s colorful kaleidoscope of flowers at the Orchid Show at the New York Botanical Garden (February 26-May 1; NYC), peruse over 160 flowers, gardens, and outdoor living themed retail exhibits, and New York State wine, cider and spirit tastings at the Capital Region Flower & Garden Expo (March 25-27; Troy), and mark your calendar for the annual crowd favorite Rochester Lilac Festival (May 6-8, 12-15, 19-22; Rochester) and Albany Tulip Festival (pictured) (May 7-8; Albany).
+Step inside acclaimed artist Lily Kwong's meditative and captivating floral design at the Orchid Show at the New York Botanical Garden (February 18– April 23; NYC), peruse flowers, gardens, and outdoor living themed retail exhibits, and New York State wine, cider and spirit tastings at the Capital Region Flower & Garden Expo (March 24-26; Troy), and mark your calendar for the annual crowd favorite Rochester Lilac Festival (May 12-21; Rochester) and Albany Tulip Festival (pictured) (May 13-14; Albany).
 You don’t have to go to Japan to enjoy delicate pink and white cherry blossoms, which typically reach their full bloom in April.
 The Brooklyn Botanic Garden’s Cherry Watch offers all the deets on when to visit for the best blooms.

 2. Tour Famous Wine Regions, Trails & Wine Festivals (Various Regions)